Reel Rewards 2026 Season starts April 25!

 4

 Map of the Baltimore Harbor located at the mouth of the Patapsco River.
-The blue, outline shows where invasive fish must be caught in order to receive Reel Rewards bounty money.
-Anglers must provide proof of catch through iAngler to receive bounty.
+The blue outline shows where invasive fish must be caught to receive Reel Rewards bounty money.
+Anglers must provide proof of catch through iAngler to receive the bounty.

 Want to volunteer with Reel Rewards?